Karsten Borgwardt: Education and career

 Borgwardt was born in Kaiserslautern.
 He obtained a Diplom (equivalent to a master’s degree) in computer science from LMU Munich in 2004 and a Master of Science in biology from the University of Oxford in 2003.
 In 2007, he obtained his PhD from LMU Munich in computer science.
 Following a postdoctoral position at the University of Cambridge, he became a research group leader for machine learning and computational biology at the Max Planck Institute for Biological Cybernetics and the former Max Planck Institute for Developmental Biology in Tübingen in 2008.

 In 2011, Borgwardt was appointed professor of data mining in the life sciences at the University of Tübingen.
 In 2014, he joined ETH Zurich as an associate professor in the Department of Biosystems Science and Engineering (D-BSSE) and was promoted to full professor in 2017.
 During his tenure at ETH Zurich, he coordinated significant research programs, including two Marie Curie Innovative Training Networks and the Personalized Swiss Sepsis Study, focusing on the prediction of sepsis using machine learning.

 In 2023, he was appointed as Scientific Member of the Max Planck Society and as Director at the Max Planck Institute of Biochemistry in Martinsried.
+As of 2026, Borgwardt also acts as speaker of the new Max Planck School of Biomedical Artificial Intelligence.